Generic name: rizatriptan [ RYE-za-TRIP-tan ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using rizatriptan and call your doctor at once if you have:
+Maxalt-MLT may cause serious side effects.
+Stop using Maxalt-MLT and call your doctor at once if you have:

 sudden and severe stomach pain and bloody diarrhea;